 Common objections you’ll face, even if unsaid, will be potential buyers who are remiss to close on a property whose extras or amenities won’t be enjoyed for a few months.

 If you haven’t taken your photographs yet, get it done early in the season.
 The unique fall palette will give a warm and inviting look to your listing photos.
-This is your last chance.

 The winter’s opportunities come with an overall lack of competition.
 Comparatively speaking, few houses list in the winter.

 As long as you’ve got a strong marketing plan and solid numbers to back up your list price, you’ll have access to an exclusive pool of buyers that are either unafraid of a winter move or planning ahead for a warmer climate.

 If you find your listing dragging in early winter, consider pulling it off the market for a few weeks.
 Sellers often underestimate how all consuming the holidays can be.
 In fact, it may be better to wait until the New Year.

-And that’s the key, your listing has to show buyers what their new home will look like during the most desirable months in the city.
+You’ll want to show buyers what their new home will look like during the most desirable months in the city.

 Of course you already had your professional pictures taken earlier in the year, right?

-The best season really depends on your needs.
-We hope this article has provided you some insight to answer for yourself the important question, “when is the best time to sell my Chicago home?”
+We hope it gives you some insight to answer for yourself the question, “when is the best time to sell my Chicago home?”